 Why Do Guinea Pigs Jump on Each Other?

 Guinea pigs may jump on each other when they’re playing or fighting.
 They have strong personalities, and fighting is a common thing between them.
 Sometimes it is very hard to differ if they’re playing or fighting.
 Male guinea pigs are very dominant, and they often fight with each other.
-They will fight with their heads, teeth (biting), and by jumping on each other.
+They will fight with their heads, teeth (biting), and jumping on each other.
 Then you will have to separate them.
-Also, you can always determine certain ways to avoid fights between the guinea pigs.

 How to Train Your Guinea Pig to Jump?